Cjensen1967/Bac_suite/README.md

    - Resolution: Match the existing card dimensions for consistent display
    - File Location: Place in either `assets/` or `assets2/` directory within the respective module

-### Implementation Steps
+#### Implementation Steps
-1. Create your card set following the naming convention
+1. Create your card set following the naming convention.
-2. Place the complete set in either the `assets/` or `assets2/` directory
+2. Place the complete set in either the `assets/` or `assets2/` directory.
-3. The toggle button will automatically work with your new designs
+3. The toggle button will automatically work with your new designs.

-### Best Practices
+#### Best Practices
-- Maintain consistent card dimensions across the entire set
+- Maintain consistent card dimensions across the entire set.
-- Ensure clear visibility of suit and value
+- Ensure clear visibility of suit and value.
-- Test the display at different screen sizes
+- Test the display at different screen sizes.
-- Consider adding attribution information to the Credits section if desired
+- Consider adding attribution information to the Credits section if desired.

 The application will automatically work with any card set that follows these specifications, allowing for easy customization while maintaining functionality.